gnana70/tamil_ocr/README.md

 ✔️ Tamil > 95%

 ## Comparison between Tesseract OCR, EasyOCR and OCR Tamil ⚖️
-🏎️ 10-40% faster inference time than EasyOCR and Tesseract

 🏎️ *10-40% faster inference time than EasyOCR and Tesseract*